lollipopman/bash-rsi/README.md

 This config allows setting the bash readline mode to vi, but keeps all the shortcuts from emacs mode intact.

-In addition it sets the cursor to a vertical bar(❘) when in the hybrid emacs-vi insert mode, and a block cursor(▮) when in vi command mode.
+In addition it sets the cursor to a vertical bar(❙) when in the hybrid emacs-vi insert mode, and a block cursor(▮) when in vi command mode.

 ## Install